 Allow yourself to have fun with your decor.
 Although this is a children’s bathroom I made sure that the aesthetic would be pleasing for adult guests also.
 You can choose your balance.

 I love Hobby Lobby’s large and affordable selection of pulls and knobs.
 Don’t laugh but I can spend well over an hour picking out one set of hardware!
 I found these owls and used them for the drawers and perching branch pulls for the cabinets for a fun detail.

 I found these Art Deco pendant lights on Amazon and had to have them for this bathroom.
 I loved their rain drop shape and the candy red was a perfect burst of color in the space—like two gum drops falling from the sky.

-Hope you liked the kids’ bathroom tour.
-It is always a treat to share with you!
+Hope you liked this bathroom tour.
+It is always a treat to share home scenes with you!
 Would love to hear how you’re making your spaces fun these days.

 In the Modern Farmhouse $100 Bathroom Makeover Post I share how I gave this bathroom a fresh new look on a budget.
 Be sure to check out this post for some of my best shopping tips at discount home goods stores.